richsnyder/yamss/doc/manual.md

               (type: $\mathbb{N}_1$, default: 1)
 * `brief` -- if present, do not include $\left\{\dot{q}\right\}$,
              $\left\{\ddot{q}\right\}$, and $\left\{F\right\}$
+* `no_header` -- if present, do not include the Tecplot header lines in the output

 If the `filename` is empty, then output is directed to the standard console.